Are Dog Tear Stains Permanent?

-Overall, dog tear stains aren’t permanent and can be removed immediately if you know what causes it.
+Overall, dog tear stains aren’t permanent and can be removed immediately with one of the best dog tear stain removers, if you know what causes it.
 We also learned that one cause is the blockage of the tear drainage that can be caused by an eye infection or eye damage.

 And we listed dog eye variety to know and understand more what causes blockage of tear drainage.
 A dog tear stain can be removed by dog tear remover, but remember to always advise your vet first before buying.

 It is also a good idea to try to prevent tear stains as much as possible.
 Buying dog food that guards against tear stains is a good start.
 This is generally food that contains only natural and healthy ingredients.